For Maria Ebun Pataki: Production and release

 For Maria Ebun Pataki was the debut feature film of Damilola Orimogunje.
-Damilola Orimogunje said in an interview that he was inspired to make the film after waching a French film titled Amour and having a conversation about post-partum depression.
+Damilola Orimogunje said in an interview that he was inspired to make the film after watching a French film titled Amour and having a conversation about post-partum depression.
 It was shot for a period of 9 days in November 2019 in Ojodu, Lagos.
 Meg Otanwa revealed via an Instagram post that she intentionally gained weight for her role in the film in order to portray a realistic post-birth body.
 The film premiered in November 2020 at Film Africa where it won the Audience Award for Best Narrative Feature.
 It started streaming on Netflix on 16 January 2022.

 Reception

 For Maria Ebun Pataki received largely positive reviews as it was described by the BBC as "intimate, artistic, unusual" and by the Guardian as “a quietly affecting Nigerian film.”
-A reviewer for the Daily Trust praised the writing saying "The performances are stellar in this film but the writing is a blinding light.
+A reviewer for the Daily Trust praised the writing saying "The performances are stellar in this film, but the writing is a blinding light.
 The writers make the story connect with the audience by creating a world full of characters that are real and tangible".